The “See Change” Campaign Makes Waves at Beijing +5

 The “See Change” Campaign, initiated by Catholics for a Free Choice, seeks a review of the Holy See’s special “state” status at the UN as a Non-member State Permanent Observer.
 It is currently endorsed by more than 525 organizations, including women’s and human rights groups and Catholic groups from around the world.

-For more information: www.seechange.orgCatholics for Choice shapes and advances sexual and reproductive ethics that are based on justice, reflect a commitment to women's well-being and respect and affirm the capacity of women and men to make moral decisions about their lives.
+For more information: www.seechange.orgCatholics for Choice shapes and advances sexual and reproductive ethics that are based on justice, reflect a commitment to a person’s well-being and respect and affirm the capacity of all people to make moral decisions about their lives.